lxfater/windows-scheduler/README.md

 # Improvement
 1. Disable the parameters check of start_date and end_date since the valid date formats depend on the setting of the Short date in Regional and Language Options.
 2. Try the hide the cmd window when trying to execute the commands.
+3. create a task by loading a xml file
+4. Running the task under currentUser with highest highest privilege.

 ## Usage